 We conduct training courses in several academic centers in the U.S. and engage key opinion leaders to support our development efforts.
 Interest in the Bedrock technique among deformity surgeons, including many key opinion leaders, has provided our sales representatives with access to important academic medical centers in the U.S. This enables our representatives to train a broader group of spine surgeons, including residents and fellows at these centers, on both the Bedrock technique and minimally invasive sacroiliac fusion.
-To date, we have conducted training courses at over 100 academic centers in the U.S., where more than 600 surgical residents and fellows have been trained.
+To date, we have trained residents and fellows in over 195 academic programs in the U.S., resulting in the training of approximately 1100 surgical residents and fellows since August 1, 2018.